Novo Nordisk Announces Restructuring; Cutting 11% of Workforce

 Restructuring plan aims to cut 11% of global workforce

-Novo Nordisk has announced a company-wide restructuring under it will reduce its global workforce by approximately 9,000 of the 78,400 positions in the company, with around 5,000 reductions expected in Denmark, representing an approximately 11.5% reduction in its global workforce.
+Novo Nordisk has announced a company-wide restructuring under which it will reduce its global workforce by approximately 9,000 of the 78,400 positions in the company, with around 5,000 reductions expected in Denmark, representing an approximately 11.5% reduction in its global workforce.

-The company says the restructuring in part of a strategy “to simplify its organization, improve the speed of decision-making, and reallocate resources towards the company’s growth opportunities in diabetes and obesity.
+The company says the restructuring is part of a strategy to simplify its organization, improve the speed of decision-making, and reallocate resources toward the company’s growth opportunities in diabetes and obesity.
 “As the global leader in obesity and diabetes, Novo Nordisk delivers life-changing products for patients worldwide.
 But our markets are evolving, particularly in obesity, as it has become more competitive and consumer-driven,” said Mike Doustdar, President and CEO of Novo Nordisk, in a September 10, 2025, company statement.
 “Our company must evolve as well.
 This means instilling an increased performance-based culture, deploying our resources ever more effectively, and prioritizing investment where it will have the most impact – behind our leading therapy areas.”

 Financial impact

 The workforce reduction is expected across the company, including staff areas and headquarters functions, and is expected to deliver total annualized savings of approximately DKK 8 billion ($1.25 billion) by the end of 2026.
 The restructuring comes with an expected DKK 8 billion ($1.25 billion) in net one-off restructuring costs, including impairment charges.
 Restructuring costs of around DKK 9 billion ($1.4 billion) will be incurred in the third quarter of 2025, countered by savings of around DKK 1 billion ($157 million) in the fourth quarter.
 Consequently, Novo Nordisk expects an estimated one-off negative impact of around 6 percentage points on full-year operating profit growth at constant exchange rates (CER ) in 2025 compared to the operating profit outlook that the company issued last month (August 6, 2025) as part of its first-half 2025 earnings results.
-The company is now providing an updated full-year 2025 operating profit growth outlook of 4–10% at CER, down from the 10-16% operating profit growth outlook offered just last month (August 6, 2025).
+The company is now providing an updated full-year 2025 operating profit growth outlook of 4–10% at CER, down from the 10-16% operating profit growth outlook offered last month (August 6, 2025).

 Restructuring comes with new CEO

 The announced restructuring comes just over a month after new President and CEO Mike Doustdar took over the helm of Novo Nordisk on August 7, 2025, a day after the company’s first-half 2025 earnings were released.
 The company had announced a pending change in leadership with the company reporting in May (May 2025) that then CEO and President Lars Fruergaard Jørgensen would be stepping down, citing a need for a change in executive leadership amidst challenging conditions.
-The company then and now faces increased competition from its blockbuster drugs, Ozempic/Wegovy (semaglutide), glucagon-like peptide 1 (GLP-1) agonists, respectively for treating Type 2 diabetes and obesity, less than optimal results for its next-generation treatments, and experienced a sharp decline in the company’s stock prices earlier this year (2025), according to analysts.
+The company then and now faces increased competition from its blockbuster drugs, Ozempic/Wegovy (semaglutide), glucagon-like peptide 1 (GLP-1) agonists, respectively for treating Type 2 diabetes and obesity, potentially less than optimal results for its next-generation treatments, and a sharp decline in the company’s stock prices experienced earlier this year (2025), according to analysts.

 Going forward

 Going forward, the company says that the savings from its restructuring will be redirected to growth opportunities in diabetes and obesity, including commercial execution initiatives and R&D programs.
 The company says that implementation of the restructuring will begin immediately (as reported on September 10, 2025), and that it expects to communicate with affected employees over the next few months, pending negotiations as per local legal labor market requirements.
-Further, the company says that additional initiatives are to be implemented to enhance organizational focus, performance culture and speed of decision-making as well as cost efficiencies.
+Further, the company says that additional initiatives are to be implemented to enhance organizational focus, performance culture, and speed of decision-making as well as to achieve cost efficiencies.

 The battle in the obesity drug market